Infineon/wifi-mw-core/README.md

        DEFINES+=CYBSP_WIFI_CAPABLE
        ```

-2. Wi-Fi Middleware Core Library requires FreeRTOS config *configENABLE_BACKWARD_COMPATIBILITY* to be enabled.
-By default, FreeRTOS enables this config.
-You must not disable this config in the *FreeRTOSConfig.h* file.
+   - Add the `CY_RTOS_AWARE` build configuration to inform the HAL that an RTOS environment is being used.
+The Makefile entry would look like as follows:

+       ```
+       DEFINES+=CY_RTOS_AWARE
+       ```

+   - Application which wants to use Automatic Private IP Addressing (Auto IP) should enable LWIP_AUTOIP and LWIP_DHCP_AUTOIP_COOP in lwipopts.h like as follows:

+       ```
+       #define AUTOIP 1
+       #define LWIP_DHCP_AUTOIP_COOP 1
+       ```

-3. Secure Sockets, lwIP, and mbed TLS libraries contain reference and test applications.
+2. Secure Sockets, lwIP, and mbed TLS libraries contain reference and test applications.
 To ensure that these applications do not conflict with the code examples, a *.cyignore* file is also included with this library.

-4. Add the following to COMPONENTS in the code example project's Makefile - `FREERTOS`, `PSOC6HAL`, `LWIP`, `MBEDTLS`, and either `4343W` or `43012` depending on the platform.
+3. Add the following to COMPONENTS in the code example project's Makefile - `FREERTOS`, `PSOC6HAL`, `LWIP`, `MBEDTLS`, and either `4343W` or `43012` depending on the platform.

    For example, if your target is CY8CKIT-062S2-43012, the Makefile entry would look like as follows:

    ```
    COMPONENTS=FREERTOS PSOC6HAL LWIP MBEDTLS 43012
    ```
-5. wifi-mw-core library disables all the debug log messages by default.
+4. wifi-mw-core library disables all the debug log messages by default.
 To enable log messages, the application must perform the following:
  - Add `ENABLE_WIFI_MIDDLEWARE_LOGS` macro to the *DEFINES* in the code example's Makefile.
 The Makefile entry would look like as follows:
   ```
   DEFINES+=ENABLE_WIFI_MIDDLEWARE_LOGS